Jōkan-ji

-Jōkan-ji (浄閑寺) is a Buddhist temple in Tokyo, Japan.
-Its cemetery houses the remains and spirits of about 25,000 prostitutes and fire victims of the Yoshiwara quarter of the Edo period.
+Jōkan-ji (浄閑寺) is a Buddhist temple in Arakawa, Tokyo, Japan.
+Its cemetery houses the remains of about 25,000 prostitutes and fire victims of the Yoshiwara quarter of the Edo period.
 A memorial to the dead was consecrated in the Meiji era.

+History

-The temple was opened on 1655.
+The temple was opened in 1655.
 The dead bodies of prostitutes of the Yoshiwara quarter who were too poor, which was the vast majority of them, were tucked into a hay mat and brought to the back entrance of the temple and left there.
-This is frequently and incorrectly claimed as the reason that the temple became popularly known as Nage-komi-dera (Throw-away temple).
-However, the actual reason for the name is due to the mass burial of about 500 prostitutes after Great Ansei earthquake in 1855 which was done in haste to prevent disease.
-Additionally, the use of hay mat and abandonment were limited to those who committed crimes and/or broke rules of brothels prior to death.
+This is the reason that the temple became popularly known as Nage-komi-dera (Throw-away temple).